Coder-sam-007/Sky-Quality/README.md

-# Sky-Quality
+#Sky Quality
-Sky Quality is a web platform that provides real-time air quality index (AQI) of any city worldwide.
-With the mission of promoting clean air, our easy-to-use platform empowers users to take necessary precautions.
-Take control of your health today and join us in our quest for cleaner air.
+Sky Quality is a web application that provides users with up-to-date information about air quality in cities around the world.
+Our platform allows users to easily check the Air Quality Index (AQI) of their city and take necessary precautions to protect their health.

+#Features
+1. Quick and easy access to the AQI of any city in the world
+2. Recommendations on how to improve air quality in your surroundings
+3. Regular updates on air quality data

+#Technologies Used
+HTML
+CSS
+JavaScript
+Three.js
+OpenWeatherMap API

+#Installation and Usage
+To use Sky Quality, simply visit our website at www.skyquality.com.
+No installation required.